top of page

 1.png

-The 2024 Research Assistant position in spring for the CNS lab is closed.
+The 2025 Research Assistant position in summer for the CNS lab is closed.

 © 2015 서울대학교 심리학과 임상신경과학 연구실